teonistor/beamr/index.md

 	- option,otheroption,myotherpackage

-To edit the user configuration file use the `-e` (or `--edit`) flag and supply your preferred text editor, e.g.: `python -m pybeams -e kate`.
+To edit the user configuration file use the `-e` (or `--edit`) flag and supply your preferred text editor, e.g.: `python -m beamr -e kate`.
 On subsequent runs the editor can be ommitted as it will be saved in the configuration.

 ## Dependencies